shivannis/xandr-docs-public/xandr-docs/articles/bidders/completed-creative-audits-report.md

 ---
-Title : Completed Creative Audits Report
-Description : The **Completed Creative Audits Report** is designed to give you insight ms.date : 10/28/2023 into how your creatives are moving through the audit process.
-Using this
+title : Completed Creative Audits Report description : Learn about Completed Creative Audits Report that gives you insight into how your creatives are moving through the audit process. ms.date : 11/22/2023

 ---

-# Completed Creative Audits Report
+# Completed creative audits report

 The **Completed Creative Audits Report** is designed to give you insight into how your creatives are moving through the audit process.
 Using this